juandesi/mqtt-connector/docs/security/2_authentication.md

 ## TLS Mutual Authentication

-Another popular way of authenticating clients is via client certificates and can be use as in addition or as an alternative to using username and password.
+Another popular way of authenticating clients is via client certificates and can be used in addition or as an alternative to using username and password.

 In cryptography, a client certificate is a type of digital certificate that is used by client systems to make authenticated requests to a remote server.
-Client certificates play a key role in many mutual authentication designs, providing strong assurances of a requester’s identity.
-[Wikipedia](https://en.wikipedia.org/wiki/Client_certificate)
+Client certificates play a key role in many mutual authentication designs, providing strong assurances of a requester’s identity ([Wikipedia])(https://en.wikipedia.org/wiki/Client_certificate).

 A client certificate identifies the client just like the server certificate identifies the server.